aerfa-buaa/LW-Procedure-Two-Derivative-Methods-Euler-N-S/README.md

-We introduce the explicit strong stability preserving (SSP) two-derivative time-stepping schemes, including the two-derivative Runge-Kutta schemes and two-derivative multistep schemes, and the optimal SSP coefficients of two-derivative time-stepping schemes are proposed in the SSP_time_stepping_schemes folder.
+We introduce the explicit strong stability preserving (SSP) two-derivative time-stepping schemes, including the two-derivative Runge-Kutta schemes and two-derivative multistep schemes, and the optimal SSP coefficients of two-derivative time-stepping schemes are proposed in the 'SSP_time_stepping_schemes' folder.

-The cases employ the two-derivative time-stepping methods with novel Lax-Wendroff type procedure are proposed.
+We provide numerical examples using the two-derivative time-stepping methods along with the novel Lax-Wendroff procedure.
-On the Linear folder, the numerical examples are tested on the linear advection.
-On the Euler_N-S folder, the numerical examples are tested on the two-dimensional Euler and Navier-Stokes advection.
+The 'Linear' folder contains tests related to linear advection, while the 'Euler_N-S' folder includes numerical examples conducted on two-dimensional Euler and Navier-Stokes advection problems.